mintybubblegum/kindtime-equipo-7/README.md

 - What kind of content are you going to have in it?
 - Who is your target audience?
 - How are you going to improve people's lives?

+2. CHOOSE A CATCHY NAME
+3. SHAPE THE CONTENT OF YOUR CARDS
+- Which attributes does your card have?
+- Which values could those attributes take?
+- Which attributes are mandatory and which ones aren't?

+4. ADD BASIC FUNCTIONALITY
+- Homepage with card lists
+- Show view of a specific card

+5. ADD EXTRA FUNCTIONALITIES
+- Contact form to be in touch with the company (in development)
+- Search bar (in development)
+- About us (in development)
+- Contact the client (in development)

 ***